pestipona/Real-Time-Bus-Tracking/README.md

 This project demonstrates many concepts covered in **asynchronous programming**.
 Most modern **web pages** relly on hundreds of servers to incorporate data, and these all have to be done **asynchronously**.
 To get data for the bus locations an ```async function()``` was used to ```await``` for information from the API.

-### Imprevements:
+### Modifications:

 This is a modification of the "Real Time Bus Tracker" in MIT's coding bootcamp.
 A couple of improvements I made from the original exercise are the following:
-* I incorporated real-time data for the bus locations.
+* Real-time data was incorporated for the bus locations.
 The original exercise used an array of coordinates for the Bus Stops along Massachusetts Ave as points for the Marker to move.
 I replaced this with the actual latitude and longitude of the Bus, so the Marker moves based on the actual bus location every 10 seconds.
-* The map version was changed from the original exercise from the map styles I found in mapbox.
+* The map version was changed from the original exercise from one of the map styles found in mapbox.
 * The default Map Marker from mapbox was changed to a custom Bus icon to better reflect the movement of the Marker.
-* Added some color to the background for the button to make it more visible.
+* Some color was added to the background for the button to make it more visible.

 ## II.
 How to Run: